govend/govend/README.md

 * try to create a new project
 * generate temporary directories or files
 * alter any go environment variables, including `$GOPATH`

+`govend` supports Go 1.5 via the `GO15VENDOREXPERIMENT=1` environment variable.
+Go 1.6 is not supported if `GO15VENDOREXPERIMENT=0` and Go 1.7+ will always be supported.

 # Install